Raullize/Raullize/README.md

   <img src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif" width="100%"/>
 </a>

-🎓 I'm currently studying **Internet Systems Technology** at **IFSul - Charqueadas** and hold a technical degree in **IT**.
+I'm currently studying **Internet Systems Technology** at **IFSul - Charqueadas** and hold a technical degree in **IT**.

-🚀 Passionate about web development, I'm always exploring ways to build solutions that make a real impact — from responsive websites to complete inventory management systems.
+Passionate about web development, I'm always exploring ways to build solutions that make a real impact — from responsive websites to complete inventory management systems.

-✨ I enjoy collaborating in teams, taking on challenges, and learning continuously — whether it's mastering a new framework, improving UI/UX, or diving into backend logic.
+I enjoy collaborating in teams, taking on challenges, and learning continuously — whether it's mastering a new framework, improving UI/UX, or diving into backend logic.

-> "Technology is not just about coding — it's about solving problems, connecting people, and transforming ideas into reality." 🚀
+> "Technology is not just about coding — it's about solving problems, connecting people, and transforming ideas into reality."

 🔗 Check out some of my projects below and feel free to connect!

 <details>
-  <summary>🚀 Featured Projects ⚡</summary><br>
+  <summary>Featured Projects</summary><br>

 - **[My Personal Portfolio](https://github.com/Raullize/my-personal-portfolio)**
   Personal portfolio built with React, Next.js and Tailwind to present skills, timeline, and projects, with multilingual support.